 65 West 11th Street, New York NY 10011 | 212.229.5665

 Gold Key: The highest level of achievement on the regional level.
-Approximately 5-7% of all regional submissions are recognized with Gold Key Awards, and all are considered for national-level recognition.
+All Gold Key awarded submissions are considered for national-level recognition.

 American Visions & Voices Nominees: Five works are selected out of all Gold Key works (across all categories) as the “Best in Show” for each region.